lfricken/ti/essence/readme.md

     * __DO__ have access to their faction specific unit technologies;
     * __DO__ their home system unit setup;
 1. __Faction Cards__ - New Card Type - (see cards_abilities.png) Factions no longer have "abilities" rather most stuff related to the faction has been integrated into 4 cards each faction starts with that may be _exhausted_ during the specified card window (explained later) specified by the card.
 These can never be removed from a player.
 Every faction card exhausts when used.
 1. __Home System Points__ - Rule Change - There are no victory point restrictions if you lose your home system.
-The first time you lose all planets in your home system you permanently lose 2VP and cannot regain them.
-You cannot have negative VPs.
+The first time you lose all planets in your home system you lose 2 VP.
+You regain them if you take it back.
+Other players do not gain these 2 VP.
 1. __Planetary Shield__ - Rule Change - Each planetary shield may negate 2 bombardment HITS during each TACTICAL action.
 1. __Minor Planet__ - New Term - A planet that satisfies all of the following: in a non home system, has no tech specialty, is not Mecatol Rex, is not legendary.
 1. __Card Window__ - New Term - A spot in the game algorithm where a player may activate abilities of the correct card window type.
 Card windows are never nested/recursive/inside eachother.
 If a player is resolving a TACTICAL window card, it is not possible for another player to play a card during this time.